Renting has become increasingly popular in the UK in the last decade.

 As a tenant, you have a clear idea of how long you can stay at the property, which means you can easily start looking for alternative accommodation if you don’t want to renew your tenancy.
-This knowledge of how long your contract runs for is also beneficial as you can relocate to a different area, city, or even country when your contract comes to an end without being responsible for finding a tenant to take your place.
+This knowledge of how long your contract runs for is also beneficial as you can relocate to a different area, city, or even country when your contract ends without being responsible for finding a tenant to take your place.

 No mortgage to pay

 A mortgage is a huge debt.
-In fact, it’s the biggest debt you will ever have to take out and it can take decades to pay off.
-This means that homeowners can’t miss monthly repayments, and if they do, they could see their credit rating damaged and, potentially, the property could be repossessed.
+In fact, it’s the biggest debt you will ever have to take out, and it can take decades to pay off.
+This means that homeowners can’t miss monthly repayments; if they do, they could see their credit rating damaged and, potentially, the property could be repossessed.

-Being a homeowner means that you have responsibilities towards your own property, and these can be costly.
-Everything from ensuring the roof is functioning and in a good state of repair to checking the boiler’s in working order are things that you need think about.
+Being a homeowner means you have responsibilities towards your own property, which can be costly.
+Everything from ensuring the roof is functioning and in a good state of repair to checking the boiler’s in working order are things you need to consider.

-Renters, on the other hand, aren’t responsible for the upkeep and maintenance of the property.
+On the other hand, renters aren’t responsible for the upkeep and maintenance of the property.
 If you’re a tenant, you do have to be concerned about causing any damage to your landlord’s property, but you’re not accountable for maintaining the structure of the building or the fixtures within it.

 When you rent, you’re not restricted to one area.
 Homebuyers have a set amount to spend and need to narrow their search to fit their budget, while tenants can search in their preferred locations and potentially afford to rent in areas that they might not be able to buy in.
 Mortgages are often set to strict criteria with borrowing limits of X times your income, X% LTV (loan to value) calculations to consider, not mentioning ERCs (early repayment charges) if you want to move, whereas renting is a little bit more lenient.
 As long as you can afford the rent and pass your referencing checks, you're a lot closer to your new home than having to jump through the hurdles often required to buy!

-The cost of moving house, as a homebuyer could potentially not be too dissimilar to the cost of a wedding.
-With estate agents fees, legal fees, stamp duty and removal costs – depending on the value of the property you’re buying and selling you could easily be looking at a five figure sum (or more).
-According to this news article by Which?
-Based upon the average house price of £216,096, the average moving costs could reach £10,414 in 2019.
+The cost of moving house as a homebuyer could potentially not be too dissimilar to the cost of a wedding.
+With estate agent fees, legal fees, stamp duty and removal costs – depending on the property you’re buying and selling- you could easily be looking at a five-figure sum (or more).
+According to Which?, based on the average house price of £216,096, the average moving costs are £11,777.